Connecting the Dots…

 Hi, I’m Karen.

 What I’ve learned has changed how I live.
-And I’m still learning.

-I don’t believe in doing everything right.
+I don’t believe wellness is about doing everything perfectly.

 Three pillars of midlife wellness